Estrol/X3Jam/README.md

 ## Compile
 - Open solution using Visual Studio 2019
-- Select `Estrol.X3Jam.Console` or `Estrol.X3Jam.WPF`
+- Select `Estrol.X3Jam.Console`
 - Press build (and it will automaticly restore the package)

 ## Supported clients
-- Modified 1.8 client (ripped Tcp Obfuscation)
+- Modified 1.8 client (ripped TCP Obfuscation)
 - 1.8 client with DLLInjection

 I need know How I can de-obfuscate vanilla 1.8 client packet to able support it without modification or using DLL Injection.